 Registered Nursing Program

-The Application Deadline for the Registered Nursing Program is April 1-15, 2014 for Fall 2014 and Spring 2015 admissions.
+The Application Period for the Registered Nursing Program is January 15 through March 1, 2015 for Fall 2015 and Spring 2016 admissions.
 See the Annual Academic Application Cycle.

 All prospective applicants/students in the Registered Nursing Program must attend a Mandatory Pre-nursing Orientation.